 Take Derek Jeter, Tiger Woods, Lebron James, Roger Federer.
 I can bet you when they are by themselves practicing, they do so in a manner that is exactly how they would conduct themselves in real live action.
 Even if their game sucks at that particular moment, and their confidence is plummeting, they pretend and conduct themselves like champions at all times.
 They fake it if they have to, because they know if they constantly change character, they won’t be successful in the long run.

-I can remember going to watch Tiger Woods play golf on a Sunday even when he wasn’t close to the lead.
+I can remember going to watch Tiger Woods play golf on a Sunday even when he wasn’t close to the lead, he trained hard every day and even got the best equipment for this from this store to be able to improve.
 He was playing so poorly in fact, that the crowds had mostly moved over to the leaders to watch them play.
 But of course Tiger had his signature Sunday red and black on as always.
 His shoulders were back, head held high, and he strolled through the fairways like he could walk on water.

 Lesson learned.
 Even when none is watching, carry yourself like a champion.